-Complete parts A, B, E, and H (if applicable) of Form GST189, General Application for Rebate of GST/HST.
+Complete parts A, B, E and H (if applicable) of Form GST189, General Application for Rebate of GST/HST.
 Complete the applicable section of Part C. In some cases, you also have to complete Part F to support your claim.
-Part G applies to reason codes 10 and 26 only, and is completed by the registered supplier or insurer.

 Complete Part D of Form GST189, only if the claimant is sending, or has already sent, Form GST507, Third Party Authorization and Cancellation of Authorization for GST/HST Rebates.
-For more information, see "Part D - Third party address" on page 31.
+For more information, see "Part D - Third party address" on page 33.

 To determine the appropriate reason code for your rebate application, see "Part B - Reason for rebate request" on the next page.
-For instructions on how to calculate your total rebate, see "Part C - Rebate claimed" on page 30.
+For instructions on how to calculate your total rebate, see "Part C - Rebate claimed" on page 32.

 For information on whether you have to complete Part F, see the instructions for the particular reason code under which you are filing.
-For details on how to complete Part F, see page 32.
+For details on how to complete Part F, see page 33.
 Use Form GST288, Supplement to Forms GST189 and GST498, if you need more space to enter all the information required for Part F.